UPPMAX/UPPMAX-documentation/docs/software/ssh.md

 ???- question "Using `ssh -Y`?
 Let us know!"

-    If you -a user- use `ssh -Y` when `ssh -X` does not work, let us know.
+    If you -a user- use `ssh -Y` when `ssh -X` does not work, let us know (see the UPPMAX support page [here](../support.md)).
     It helps us choose which option to show at these documentation websites.